freenas/freenas-docs/userguide/intro.rst

 Supported processors are listed in section
 `2.1 amd64
 <https://www.freebsd.org/releases/10.3R/hardware.html#proc>`_.
 %brand% is only available for 64-bit processors.
-These are also called *amd64* by AMD
+This architecture is called *amd64* by AMD and *Intel 64* by Intel.

 .. note:: %brand% boots from a GPT partition.
 This means that the system BIOS must be able to boot using either the legacy BIOS